Ideas in Practice Privacy Notice

 Send you invitations to future ‘Ideas in Practice’ events

-If you opt in to receive Leeds University Business School communications, your registration details (except dietary/access requirements) will be stored securely within University of Leeds systems, including our Customer Relationship Management system, and we will continue to send you ‘Ideas in Practice’ invitations until you unsubscribe.
+If you opt in to receive Leeds University Business School communications, your registration details (except dietary/access requirements) will be stored securely within our Customer Relationship Management system or alumni database, and we will continue to send you ‘Ideas in Practice’ invitations until you unsubscribe.

 You can withdraw your consent to receive event invitations at any time by clicking the ‘Unsubscribe’ option in our mailings or emailing firstname.lastname@example.org.